 There are three categories of criminal charges in Colorado: infractions, misdemeanors, and felonies.
 Infractions are minor offenses, typically traffic offenses, whose penalties are only a small fine.

-A misdemeanor charge is an intermediate crime punishable by up to two years in county jail and a fine of up to $2,500.
+A misdemeanor charge is an intermediate crime typically punishable by up to one year in county jail and a fine of up to $1,000.

 Misdemeanors include several types of crimes such as:

 Not all misdemeanors require jail time.
 However, depending on the crime, misdemeanor punishments may include: